MISSION STATEMENT

 Visitors

 All visitors to the school (parents included) must obtain permission or clearance from the school office at all times.
-Parents, who will be helping in the classroom or visiting a classroom, must make arrangements with the teacher or office prior to their arrival.
+Parents who will be helping in the classroom or visiting a classroom must make arrangements with the teacher or office before their arrival.
 Classes may not be interrupted at any time by anyone without obtaining permission or clearance from the office or the principal.
 Visitors must sign in at the office and wear a visitor badge.
 All volunteers must have attended a Safe Environment class.
-Non-school aged children may not accompany parent/guardian while volunteering or on field trips.
+Non-school-aged children may not accompany parents/guardians while volunteering or on field trips.

 Safe Environment Classes

-All Diocesan personnel, including volunteers, must participate in a yearly training program for a safe environment for children, youth, and vulnerable adults, as well as, training for the implementation of Diocesan Policy of Sexual Misconduct.
-At the conclusion of training, each individual will be asked to sign the Diocese of Phoenix Code of Conduct.
+All Diocesan personnel, including volunteers, must participate in a yearly training program for a safe environment for children, youth, and vulnerable adults, as well as training for the implementation of the Diocesan Policy of Sexual Misconduct.
+After the training, each individual will be asked to sign the Diocese of Phoenix Code of Ethics.
 This will be kept on file in the school office.
-All volunteer,s at any school function, must have a Code of Conduct on file.
+All volunteers at any school function must have a Code of Ethics on file.
 St. Catherine of Siena School offers this class each fall.

-Please refer to this link to assist you with questions you may have:
+Please email jose.lam@stcatherinephoenix.org to assist you with questions you may have

 To renew your Safe Environment status please visit this link and log on: